Alleged Planned Parenthood shooter again ruled incompetent to stand trial

 COLORADO SPRINGS, Colo.
-(KKTV) - The alleged Planned Parenthood shooter was again found incompetent to stand trial during a hearing on Monday.
+(KKTV) - The self-proclaimed Planned Parenthood shooter was again found incompetent to stand trial.

-As with other competency hearings over the last year or more, Robert Dear was not in the courtroom during Monday morning's court proceedings.
+As with other competency hearings over the last couple of years or more, Robert Dear was not in the courtroom during Thursday morning’s court proceedings.

 Since the first day he appeared in court following the harrowing events of Nov.
 27, 2015, Dear has claimed responsibility for the shooting that killed three and injured nine.